Kalif Raymond Player Prop Bets for NFL Week 14 | Detroit vs. Denver 12/12/2021

 Season Stats

-- Raymond has caught 35 grabs for 412 yards and two touchdowns this season.
-He has been targeted 53 times, and is averaging 34.3 yards per game.

-- Raymond has been the target of 53 of his team's 424 passing attempts this season, or 12.5% of the target share.
+- So far this season, 12.5% of the 424 passes thrown by his team have gone Raymond's way.

-- Raymond has seen the ball thrown his way three times in the red zone this season, 7.0% of his team's 43 red zone pass attempts.
+- Raymond (three red zone targets) has been the recipient of 7.0% of his team's 43 red zone pass attempts.

-- The Lions, who rank 29th in the NFL in points scored, have dropped back to pass 59.3% of the time while opting for the ground attack 40.7% of the time.
+- The Lions, who rank 29th in the NFL in points scored, have attempted a pass 59.3% of the time while running the ball 40.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Raymond's matchup with the Broncos.